• Skip to primary navigation

 Why you will love this recipe:

-• They make great leftovers and store well in the fridge.
+• They make great leftovers and store well in the fridge so they are great for meal prep.

-• These bars are made without oatmeal and instead are made with almond flour.
+• These healthy apple bars are made without oatmeal and instead are made with almond flour making them higher in protein compared to most apple bar recipes.

-• If you love apple desserts you will also love these healthy apple pie bars!
+If you love apple recipes you will also love healthy apple pie bars, kale and apple salad, and healthy apple crisp.

-• Apples - you can use any type of sweet, red apple for this healthy apple recipe.
+• Apples - you can use any type of sweet, red apples for making these healthy apple bars.
 I personally love using gala, Honeycrisp or Pink Lady apples.

 • Almond flour - almond flour is such a great gluten free and grain free flour.
-It's high in protein, full of healthy fats and easy to use.
-If you can't use almond flour I would use cashew flour instead.
+It's high in protein, full of healthy fats, and easy to use.
+Do not use almond meal as it is too coarse and gritty.

 • Pecans - pecans are used to give the crust for these apple bars a unique flavour, and delicious texture.
 I recommend using raw pecans rather than roasted pecans.

-• Honey or maple syrup - either of these natural sweeteners can be used to make these apple bars.
+• Honey or maple syrup - either of these natural sweeteners can be used to make these healthy apple bars while keeping them refined sugar free.
 If you are vegan, be sure to choose maple syrup.

 • Cinnamon - cinnamon and apples are a match made in heaven and ground cinnamon helps turn these into the most delicious apple cinnamon bars.